Apostrophel/interview_uib/README.md

 5. Use the final resulting .dat file in Elmer/Ice (Check if the dat-file works with *enth_output.sif*).

+### Additional files (UiB Note)
+A few supplementary scripts are included (they are not needed for the example to work), as well as two example output files.
+Located in the folder *additional_files*.

 ### Additional Notes (For further use in Elmer/Ice)